 On the other hand, Cardona’s castle is another jewel of this town and a symbol of Catalan nationalism.
 This unbreachable fortress was strategically situated at the top of a hill so the noblemen could watch over the Salt Mountain, the white gold that rose the economy of Cardona.

 The castle was initially constructed by Wilfred the Hairy in the 9th century, mixing the Gothic and Romanesque styles.
-During the 14th century, it was the residence of the dukes of Cardona, also called “kings without crowns” as they came from the most important family of the Crown of Aragon -which was second only to the royal house.
+During the 14th century, it was the residence of the dukes of Cardona.
+They were also known as “kings without crowns” as they came from the most important family of the Crown of Aragon -which was second only to the royal house.
 They extended the castle and built a palace and the Romanesque church of Sant Vicenç.

-In 1714, during the war of Spanish Succession, the fortress was the only one to resist the attacks of the troops of the King Philip V, even though many of the castle walls were destroyed after the Bourbon siege.
+In 1714, during the War of Spanish Succession, the fortress was the only one to resist the attacks of the troops of King Philip V. Still, many of the castle walls were destroyed after the Bourbon siege.

 Nowadays, the castle is a luxury parador with its legendary Minyona tower, a gothic cloister and the Ducal Courtyard.